During the month of June, two passions of Reggie Miller will collide.

 The kit is being manufactured by Castelli, and all profits from the Miller-inspired uniform will go to the Dropping Dimes Foundation, an organization Miller has been closely involved with for years.

-Get Your Custom Kit: Order Now
+Get Your Custom Kit: Create a Free Login to Order Now

 “After Uncle Mel (Daniels) passed, I wanted to keep his vision alive,” Miller said.
 “So I had the honor of joining the Board and continue my work with Dropping Dimes as a tribute to Uncle Mel and all the great players that came before us.”